voa2000/react-app-101/README.md

 Your application will now to running on localhost port 3000 automatically

 ## Step 7.
 Load VSCode and load your project
+-  Open VSCode
+-  Click of open workspace folder
+-  Navigate to your my-multi-step-form-app and click ok It should look like this